-- Dynamic System Development Model, (DSDM)
+- Dynamic System Development Model (DSDM)

 Advantages and Disadvantages of Agile?

-As every innovation around has strengths and weaknesses so does the Agile.
+As every innovation around has strengths and weaknesses, so does Agile.
 It may work well in a project and may go terribly wrong on others.
-Let’s review some advantages & disadvantages of Agile approach.
+Let’s review some advantages & disadvantages of the Agile approach.

-Advantages of Agile Approach
+Advantages of the Agile Approach

-- The product is continuous as it will be done in chunks that add value to the project.
+- The product is continuous, as it will be done in chunks that add value to the project.

 - Changes are accepted at any stage of the project.
-This differentiates Agile from water-fall where a change at a later stage may lead a company to bank-rapt.
+This differentiates Agile from water-fall, where a change at a later stage may lead a company to bank-rapt.

 Disadvantages of an Agile Approach